 It’s not just China that uses QR Codes for cashless payments.

-In 2016, Paytm recorded one billion transactions and aims to reach two billion by the end of 2017.
-Currently, Paytm has approximately 200 million registered users of which 80 million are active users.
+In 2016, Paytm recorded one billion transactions and crossed five billion transactions by Jul 2018.
+By Jul 2018, Paytm had approximately 300 million registered users of which 120 million were active users.

 European countries such as Switzerland also use QR Codes for payments.

 In May 2017, Switzerland announced digitization of their payments and invoicing system using the QR Bill.
-By January 2019, every payment sip in Switzerland is expected to feature a QR Code.
+By January 2019, every payment slip in Switzerland is expected to feature a QR Code.

 In the United States, Paypal, an online payment system allows users to make transactions by scanning a QR Code.